taronegeorage/Penn-Robotics-Perception/RoboticsPerceptionWeek2AssignmentCode/Note.md

 S - m*n diagonal matrix
 V - n*n orthogonal matrix
 The diagnal in the S matrix is the sigular value of A'A, in decreasing order.
+U is the eigen vector of AA', V is the eigen vector of A'A,
 We can use the first r sigular value to approach the original matrix.
 A ~ U * S * V',  where U (m*r), S(r*r), V(r*n).